Kasaoli/Project-WEB1/README.md

 # WEB1 Project

-University project on developing a simple website using a sports API to fetch athletes' names.
+University project on developing a simple website using a sports API to search for athlete names

 Using React + Vite and SportsDB API